doghouch/HetrixTools-AutoRenew/README.md

-# HetrixTools-AutoRenew
+# AutoRenew
-Renews free accounts for thirty days by signing in and loading the dashboard.
+Renews free accounts for thirty days by signing in and loading the dashboard (for HetrixTools.com).

+# Installation
+TBD